 Unlike LearnVest, which raised ~$75M and was bought by NorthWestern Mutual for up to $250M (sources say hurdles must be reached to get to that figure), FutureAdvisor's $21.M funding to $150M acquisition price is a much greater return.
 I'd call FutureAdvisor's sale a win because it was loss making with ~$3M in revenue ($600 AUM X 50 bps) and at least double that in costs with an uncertain fundraising future.

-Here’s what I’m thinking about before joining a startup.
+Because we are focused on the downside of a startup getting acquired, here's what I'm thinking about before joining a startup.

 For an early stage startup (Series B or earlier), there's a greater than a 50% chance the startup won't be around in five years, and a greater than 50% chance my equity won't be worth anything either.